Cryptofilida

 Cryptofilida (from Latin crypto 'hidden' and fila 'threads') is an order of small heterotrophic protists in the phylum Cercozoa.
 They are filose amoebae that lack cilia and gliding, and are instead characterized by movement through branching or unbranched granular filopodia that are appressed to the substrate during their feeding.

 In studies on the impact of conventional soil management, Cryptofilida were identified as ecological indicators.

 Phylogeny and taxonomy

 Phylogeny

-Cryptofilida is a clade inside Granofilosea, and is phylogenetically related to Limnofilida, a group with similar amoeboid protists.
-However, the exact relationships between the granofilosean clades is still unresolved.
+Cryptofilida is an order inside Granofilosea, and is phylogenetically related to Limnofilida, a group with similar amoeboid protists.
+However, the exact relationships between the granofilosean clades are still unresolved.
 Two outcomes are shown here from the 2009 analysis that identified the group for the first time: